American Studies Institute

 The American Studies Institute at Harding University is truly unique, bringing national opinion leaders in business and politics to local constituents.
 Harding was a pioneer, and continues to be a leader, in the promotion of free enterprise education, preparing students to build a better nation.
 The expanded services of the American Studies Institute assure that these goals will continue to be achieved.

-As member of the America's Club, the donor and five guests will be invited to the ASI Presidential reception and dinner before each distingushed lecture in the series and have reserved seats in the distingushed lecture.
+The member and up to five guests guests may attend the pre-lecture Presidential reception and dinner before each distinguished lecture in the series, plus six reserved preferred seats for the lecture.

-As member of the Liberty Club, the donor and three guests will be invited to the ASI Presidential reception and dinner before each distingushed lecture in the series and have reserved seats in the distingushed lecture.
+The member and up to three guests may attend the pre-lecture Presidential reception and dinner before each distinguished lecture in the series, plus four reserved seats for the lecture.

-As member of the Constitutional Club, the donor and one guest will be invited to the ASI Presidential reception and dinner before each distingushed lecture in the series and have reserved seats in the distingushed lecture.
+The member and one guest may attend the pre-lecture Presidential reception and dinner before each distinguished lecture in the series, plus two reserved seats for the lecture.

-As member of the Freedom Club, the donor and one guest will have reserved seats in the distingushed lecture.
+The donor and one guest will receive two reserved seats for each distinguished lecture in the series.

 Unity Health (WCMC)